 Let give an idea about economy before start discussion on foreign direct investment opportunity in Australia.
 The Commonwealth of Australia, with per capita GDP 49,927.82 USD and 1.258 trillion USD as nominal GDP is one of the biggest market economies in the world.
 It is the number two wealthiest nation in the world in terms of adult wealth following Switzerland.
 With 99% literacy rate it has the huge wealth of talented workforce.

 Foreign Direct Investment FDI

 The investment can be made by a company of a country or an individual of a country in another country through establishing either a Subsidiary or Associate Company or a Joint venture or by means of a Merger and securing an effective control or influence over the establishment.
-For Foreign Direct Investment opportunity in Australia, the free economies of the world are usually considered by the businesses.
+For Foreign Direct Investment opportunity in Australia and virtual office Australia, the free economies of the world are usually considered by the businesses.
 The FDI flows are measured in USD and as a share of GDP.
 FDI creates stable and long-lasting links between economies.

 ► The World Bank

 |Indices||Rank in 2017||Rank in 2016|